smorad/um_cisc_7026/lecture_6_techniques.typ

     + It can be slow to converge #pause
     + It can get stuck in poor local optima #pause

-    Many researchers work on improving gradient descent to converge more quickly, while also preventing premature convergence #pause
+    Improve gradient descent convergence rate, while also preventing premature convergence #pause

-    It is hard to teach adaptive optimization through math #pause
+    It is hard to teach adaptive optimization solely through equations #pause

-    So first, I want to show you a video to prepare you
+    I want to show you a video to prepare you

     https://www.youtube.com/watch?v=MD2fYip6QsQ&t=77s
 ]